Nameyray/Raych-s-pizza-parlor/README.md

-# delani-studio
+# Raych's Pizza parlor
-#### {This is a link to my week three independent project at Moringa School.}, {14th March 2022}
+#### {This is a link to my week four independent project at Moringa School.}, {21st March 2022}
 #### By **{Rachel Namiba}**
 ## Description
-{THis is an application with a landing page for a fictional studio.
-When a user clicks the what we do icons it will toggle between respective description of each icon.The user will also be thanked through a pop up message after their message is received}
+{This is an application for my pizza parlor where my customers can order online.
+They can choose the size they want, the toppings they prefer as well as the crust.
+They will also choose whether they would love the pizza delivered to them or not If a customer wants to be delivered for the order, a pop shows up asking them of their location and the amount of price for the delivery.
+They will also get a chance to view their order summary which contains the price of the pizza size, crust, topping as well as the delivery fee and the total as well will be dispalyed.}
 ## Setup/Installation requirements
 * Git clone the work
 * Navigate the directory